On silent wings, Owls catch their food primarily at night.

-The eyes of these birds are immovably fixed in their sockets.
-In order for the birds to follow moving objects it must turn its head.
+The eyes of owls are immovably fixed in their sockets.
+Meaning, for the bird to follow moving objects it must turn its head.

 Because they have long flexible necks, they can turn their heads 260 degrees.